IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 ### [DefaultValue]

-Properties with `[DefaultValue]` will recieve an initial value when a new model is created.
-Note: this is different from an initializer, the member will not be initialized with this value, see [remarks](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.defaultvalueattribute?view=net-7.0#remarks).
+Properties with `[DefaultValue]` will receive the specified value when a new ViewModel is instantiated on the client.
+This enables scenarios like prefilling a required property with a suggested value.